-Do NOT walk on top of the case, base, or shelves.
+Do NOT walk on top of the case.
 These cases are not designed or built in standard models to support extra weight on top.
-Heavy weight placed on top of the case may cause damage to the case as well as personal injury!
+Heavy weight placed on top of the case may cause damage to the case as well as personal injury.